 This debug option is used to check and see the eye diagram of the serial link at the desired link speed.
-This is an early access feature and currently enabled for Gen3 link speed selection only.
-Enabling this option will bring IBERT related ports into the transceiver control and status ports interface, which is auto selected.
 For more information on In System IBERT, see In-System IBERT LogiCORE IP Product Guide (PG246) [Ref 23].

 IMPORTANT: This option is used mainly for hardware debug purposes.
 Simulations are not supported when this option is used.